Something for the kids ;-) This Saturday at the Cité Biblio...

 The selected projects will then be presented to the municipal council, after which they will be available for public consultation, on an anonymous basis, for approximately two weeks.
 During this phase, the general public will be given the opportunity to play an active part in shaping the new project: citizens will be able to submit their ideas, which will then be forwarded to the participants and, as far as possible, incorporated into their projects.

-Phase II of the competition will begin in April 2020 and comprises a round of paid consultations with the selected teams, whose anonymity will then be lifted.
+Phase II of the competition will begin in spring 2020 and comprises a round of paid consultations with the selected teams, whose anonymity will then be lifted.
 Once the teams have incorporated the public's suggestions into their projects, and an urban development project has been drawn up, the selection committee will compile a second shortlist.

 The remaining teams will then be invited to submit their final projects: the municipal council and local citizens will once again be invited to voice their opinions on the different projects.